Terms and Conditions of Sale

 Delivery of goods

-If the delivery period is not specified in the product, the Seller shall deliver the goods to the Buyer within 30 days at the latest.
-The usual delivery time for products in stock is 1-4 working days.
-(In case of payment in advance by bank transfer, the delivery time is calculated from the date of crediting the payment to the Seller’s account).
+If the delivery period is not specified for a product, the Seller will deliver the goods to the Buyer within 30 days at the latest.
+Usual delivery times for products in stock vary depending on the destination country and are typically 2–7 working days.
+(For orders paid in advance by bank transfer, the delivery time is calculated from the date the payment is credited to the Seller’s account).

 The goods shall be deemed to have been accepted by the Buyer at the time when the Buyer or a third party designated by the Buyer (excluding the carrier) accepts all parts of the ordered goods, or if a) the goods ordered by the Buyer in a single purchase order are delivered separately, at the time of acceptance of the goods delivered last, b) the goods are delivered consisting of several parts or pieces, at the time of acceptance of the last part or piece, or c) the goods are delivered repeatedly during a specified period, at the time of acceptance of the first delivered goods.